jamesmckubre/Quad-Engine/README.md

 # Quad Engine

-Quad Engine is a lightweight graphics rendering engine written in Dart.
+Quad Engine is a lightweight graphics rendering engine written in Dart with Open GL.
 It is designed to efficiently render quads and utilizes an Entity-Component-System (ECS) architecture for managing entities and their behaviors.

 ## Features
 - Quad Rendering: Efficient rendering of quads with customizable textures and transformations.